- Finding Local Food

 Students help to plant, tend and harvest vegetables.
 These activities are implemented in collaboration with The School Garden Project of Lane County.

-During lunch time in the cafeteria students visit our special Tasting Table offering samples of fresh locally grown fruits or vegetables from neary-by farms.
+During lunch time in the cafeteria students visit our special Tasting Table offering samples of fresh locally grown fruits or vegetables from near-by farms.
+After these events they also receive samples to take home and resources for their families to access locally grown foods.

 In this video, students from River Road/El Camino del Rio visit the Small Farmers Project and Thistledown Farm:

 Local songwriter, John Pitney, has created a great song for WFFC’s Farm to School Program, sharing experiences of students who have participated over the years.
 The song was sung by fifth graders at River Road/El Camino del Rio Elementary School in Eugene.
 Listen and follow along with the lyrics!

-Through our new Family Outreach Program we are increasing low-income families exposure and access to fresh, locally grown foods by offering field trips and supplemental food and resources.
-Families participate in the following activities:
+Through our family outreach efforts we are increasing low-income families exposure and access to fresh, locally grown foods.
+After farm field trips and tasting tables, students receive: